Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures using a ResDMD framework

 To compute the resolvent, we use \cref{alg:spec_meas_rat} with a dictionary consisting of tensor-products of the Fourier basis in $x_1$ and $x_2$, and Hermite functions in $x_3$ and $x_4$, together with an ordering corresponding to a hyperbolic cross approximation.
 We simulate the dynamics using the \texttt{ode45} command in MATLAB for a single time-step on an equispaced grid and use the trapezoidal rule.
-The chaotic nature of the dynamical system is not a problem as we only collect trajectory data with $M_2 = 1$ (i.e., snapshot data).
-Following the procedure outlined in \cref{sec:comput_res}, the maximum value of $M_1$ used in this example is 1,562,500 and the maximum value of $N_K$ used is $2528$.
+The chaotic nature of the dynamical system is not a problem as we only collect snapshot data from trajectories with one time step.
+Following the procedure outlined in \cref{sec:comput_res}, the maximum value of $M$ used in this example is 1,562,500, and the maximum value of $N_K$ used is $2528$.

 \cref{fig:double_pendulum2} (right) shows spectral measures for four observables computed using the $6$th order kernel in \cref{rat_unit_kern_table} with $\epsilon=0.1$.
 The results are verified against the $6$th order kernel with smaller $\epsilon$ and a larger $N_K$.
 We also show the results for the Poisson kernel ($m=1$), which produces an over-smoothed estimate of $\nu_g$.
-The Fourier observables (top row) display a pronounced peak at $\theta=0$ and quite flat spectral measures away from zero.
+The Fourier observables (top row) display a pronounced peak at $\theta=0$ and relatively flat spectral measures away from zero.
 In contrast, the Hermite observables (bottom row) display no peak at $\theta=0$ and a broader spectral measure away from zero.
 These observables have a richer interplay with the dynamics, and their spectral measures are more spread out over the spectrum of the Koopman operator.